 Denise founded LOSS Community Services in 2014 after her 19 year old son, Drey Meine, died by suicide in 2012.
 Denise is ASIST (Applied Suicide Intervention Skills Training) certified, a QPR (Question Persuade Refer) Gatekeeper certified trainer, a certified CALM (Counseling on Access to Lethal Means) trainer, and a How To Tell Your Story trainer.
 Denise earned her Certification in Thanatology (CT) in 2018 and her Death & Grief Studies Certification from the Center for Loss & Life Transition with Dr. Alan Wolfelt in 2016.
 She is also a Psychological Autopsy Investigator with the American Association of Suicidology.
 Denise completed both The Link Support Group Facilitator Training and the AFSP training.
+Denise has partnered with and trained dozens of communities outside of Columbus to help launch Postvention services in their communities.
 She has a BS in Finance and Business Mgmt from Franklin University and formerly worked in leadership roles with L Brands and Cheryl’s Cookies.
 Denise loves her dogs and her husband (not in that order).
 She is our Executive Director.

 Robbie has been involved with LOSS since it launched in 2014.
 He was initially a volunteer then in 2017 he joined the LOSS staff.
 Robbie is a QPR (Question Persuade Refer) Gatekeeper certified trainer, a certified CALM (Counseling on Access to Lethal Means) trainer, and a How To Tell Your Story trainer.
 Robbie earned his Death & Grief Studies Certification from the Center for Loss & Life Transition with Dr. Alan Wolfelt.
 Robbie completed both The Link Support Group Facilitator Training and the AFSP training.
 Robbie is a survivor of his stepson’s suicide in 2012.
 He is a Suicide Postvention Coordinator, focusing on the marketing and technology needs of the organization.
 And he is, of course, passionate about supporting loss survivors.